BattletechModders/LowVisibility/README.md

 - [] If you have visual + sensor lock, you share your vision with allies.
 If you have sensor lock, and have the ```lv_share_sensor_lock``` tag, you share your sensor lock with allies.

+- [] Implement  rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)

+- [] Implement stealth multi-target prohibition

+- [] Implement stealth movement mod through modifier like others (no need to get fancy)

 - [] Consider: Sensor info / penalty driven by range bands?
 You get more info at short range than long?

 - [] Consider: _Possible Info_ elements are randomly selected each round / actor (simulate one question note)